-Your Attribution Model is Precise but Not Accurate - Here’s Why
+Your Attribution Model Is Precise but Not Accurate - Here’s Why

 Madeline Dault - Product Marketing Lead @ Haus